phalcon-orphanage/docs/en/reference/cache.rst

         $robots = "some robots";

-        //Setting the cache when saving data
+        // Setting the cache when saving data
         $cache->save($cacheKey, $robots, 3600);
     }